 Bee bread, also written in one word, beebread, is a lesser-known product of the hive, equally nutritious and healthy.

-Honey bees collect pollen, mix it with their saliva and honey, and then pack this mixture into the cells in the honeycomb.
+On short, honey bees collect pollen, mix it with their saliva and honey, and then pack this mixture into the cells in the honeycomb.
 After 2 weeks, the bee bread is made.
 It needs a temperature of 35 to 36 °C, moisture and the activity of different enzymes from the bees’ saliva and some microorganisms including bacteria and yeasts.

 Beekeepers should always let bee bread and honey for the honey bees during winter and early spring.
 Young bees and worker bees use bee bread to produce royal jelly to feed larvae with it.